 It’s important to note therapy dogs are not service dogs.
 A service dog is an assistance dog that focuses on its owner to the exclusion of all else.
-Service dogs are trained to provide specific support for individuals with disabilities such as visual or hearing difficulties, seizure disorders, mobility challenges, and/or diabetes.
+Service dogs are trained to provide specific support for individuals with disabilities such as visual or hearing difficulties, seizure disorders and mobility challenges.

 The role of therapy dogs is to react and respond to people and their environment, under the guidance and direction of their owner.
 For example, an individual might be encouraged to gently pat or talk to a dog to teach sensitive touch and help them be calm.

 Therapy dogs can also be used as part of animal-assisted therapy.
 This aims to improve a person’s social, cognitive and emotional functioning.
 A health care professional who uses a therapy dog in treatment may be viewed as less threatening, potentially increasing the connection between the client and professional.

 There are also animal-assisted activities, which is an umbrella term covering many ways animals can be used to help humans.
 One example is to facilitate emotional or physical mental health and wellbeing through pet therapy or the presence of therapy dogs.
 These activities aren’t necessarily overseen by a professional, nor are they specific psychological interventions.

 Research suggests using therapy dogs in response to traumatic events can help reduce symptoms of depression, post-traumatic stress disorder and anxiety.

 So, what can happen psychologically for people using therapy dogs?

 The human-animal bond can impact people and animals in positive ways.
 Research shows therapy dogs can reduce stress physiologically (cortisol levels) and increase attachment responses that trigger oxytocin – a hormone that increases trust in humans.